Contamination In Bethesda, Maryland Drinking WaterRSS

 Lead In Bethesda Drinking Water

 Unlike chromium 6 and synthetic organic pollutants, which come from source water contamination, lead is introduced into tap water when water comes into contact with older lead service pipes and lead-containing plumbing.
 When corrosion control measures fail, such as the country witnessed most recently in Flint (but also happened in Washington, DC in the early 2000's), lead leaches into the drinking water and reaches toxic levels.
-Recent sampling for lead in Bethesda found that the 90th percentile concentration for lead was roughly 1.4 parts per billion.
-While these concentrations do not trigger a violation of EPA's Lead and Copper Rule, the EPA and CDC have made it clear that there is no such thing as a safe level of lead.
-For perspective, the American Academy of Pediatrics recommends that children do not drink from taps with detectable lead levels, and they urge that policy be changed so taps with lead levels over 1 part per billion are remediated immediately.
+Recent sampling for lead in Bethesda found that the 90th percentile concentration for lead was roughly 1 parts per billion.
+While these concentrations do not trigger a violation of EPA's Lead and Copper Rule, the EPA, CDC and American Academy of Pediatrics all acknowledge that here is no safe level of lead for children.

 Disinfection Byproducts (DBPs) In Bethesda Drinking Water

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
 These chemicals are not well regulated by EPA, although they have been associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems, and the EPA acknowledges this.
-Bethesda's disinfection byproduct levels are near (and sometimes cross the upper threshold) of allowable limits.
+The levels of disinfection byproducts in Bethesda drinking water are near (and sometimes over the upper threshold) of allowable limits.

 Still Have Questions About Bethesda's Tap Water?